WillAbides/benchdiff-action/README.md

 ### github_token

-__Required__
+default: `${{ github.token }}`

 Token to use for reporting status.

-Please use "github.token".
-If you use another token it needs to be a token for a github app installation with permission to create a check-run.
+If you use a non-default token it needs to be a token for a github app installation with permission to create a check-run.

 ## Outputs